martinrotter/rssguard/resources/docs/Documentation.md

 Any errors in your script must be written to [error output](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)).

-> **As of RSS Guard 4.2.0, you do not have to separate your arguments with `#`.
+> **As of RSS Guard 4.2.0, you cannot separate your arguments with `#`.
 If your argument contains spaces, then enclose it with DOUBLE quotes, for example `"my argument"`.
 DO NOT use SINGLE quotes to do that.**

 If everything goes well, script must return `0` as the process exit code, or a non-zero exit code if some error happened.